Is Annapolis right for your child?

 A Note about Timing

-- Ideally, the enrollment process begins in the fall of the academic year prior to the year your student hopes to attend.
+- Ideally, the enrollment process begins in the spring of the academic year prior to the year your student hopes to attend.
 This allows for plenty of time to determine if Annapolis is the right fit for your family and ensures a family is first in line to be admitted when an opening occurs.

 - Open enrollment for new families, which is first-come, first-served, begins January 1.
 If an applicant and family are found to be admissible but space is not available, you have the option of remaining in a waiting pool to be considered should a spot become available.